Support

 If you have a privacy-specific question, the best route is to use the Contact page or email hello@dontwordle.top.
 If your question is really about how the project is structured or why the site publishes content alongside the game, the About page is the better first stop.

 This page may be updated when the site changes its analytics setup, adds new infrastructure, or introduces a meaningful data flow that deserves public explanation.
-The goal is to keep the page specific to Dont Wordle, not to grow it into a generic legal wall that says very little about the actual project.
+The goal is to keep the page specific to Dont wordle pro, not to grow it into a generic legal wall that says very little about the actual project.

 Quick answers